FOSSEE/st-scripts/getting-started-ipython/script.rst

 This brings us to the end of the tutorial on getting started with ``ipython``.

+.. #[[Anoop: add slides for interrupts, navigating history, I feel
+    even a single point will also do]]

 In this tutorial we have learnt, how to
 {{{ show the outline/summary slide. }}}